View Edgar Scray's Obituary on greenbaypressgazette.com and share memories

 Edgar Martin Scray

+Barb's family includes children Pamela (Tim) Hermsen, Cheryl Cuny; grandchildren Derrick (Stacey) Hartwig, Danielle (Jeremy) Mosher, Tarra (Andy) Van Schyndel; great grandchildren Vincent, Gordy, Charlie, Melody, Charlotte, Kaden, Landen, Isaiah.

+He was preceded in death by brothers, sisters & in-laws Norbert Scray, Joseph Scray, George Scray, Catherine (Harry) Macco, Florence Van Sistine, Herbert (Mary Jane) Scray, Bob McMonagle, Bill Geenen; & in-laws Bud Barrette, Laverne (Al) De Bauche & Edna Verheyden.

 Family and friends may visit on Sunday, December 15, 2019 at St. Mary Catholic Church, 4805 Sportsman Drive, Ledgeview, from 2:00PM to 6:00PM.
 Visitation will continue on Monday at the church from 9:30AM to 10:45AM.
-A Mass of Christian Burial will be celebrated for Edgar at 11:00AM.
+A Mass of Christian Burial will be celebrated for Edgar at 11:00AM with Rev. Richard Getchel officiating.
+Military Honors will be accorded following mass.
+Entombment in Allouez Chapel Mausoleum.